vmware/pyvmomi/docs/vim/LicenseManager/FeatureInfo/SourceRestriction.rst

-.. _vim.LicenseManager.FeatureInfo: ../../../vim/LicenseManager/FeatureInfo.rst

-.. _vim.LicenseManager.FeatureInfo.SourceRestriction: ../../../vim/LicenseManager/FeatureInfo/SourceRestriction.rst

 vim.LicenseManager.FeatureInfo.SourceRestriction
 ================================================
   Some licenses may only be allowed to load from a specified source.
 This enum indicates what restrictions exist for this license if any.
-  :contained by: `vim.LicenseManager.FeatureInfo`_
+  :contained by: `vim.LicenseManager.FeatureInfo <vim/LicenseManager/FeatureInfo.rst>`_

-  :type: `vim.LicenseManager.FeatureInfo.SourceRestriction`_
+  :type: `vim.LicenseManager.FeatureInfo.SourceRestriction <vim/LicenseManager/FeatureInfo/SourceRestriction.rst>`_

   :name: file